01 of 08

 Set Up Breading/Coating Station

-The most complete and thorough way to coat fish (or anything for pan-frying) includes three steps: first flour, then egg, and then a final coating of bread crumbs, cracker crumbs, cornmeal, or panko:
+The most complete and thorough way to coat fish (or anything for pan-frying) includes three steps: flour, egg, and a coating of bread crumbs, cracker crumbs, cornmeal, or panko:

 Continue to 4 of 8 below.

 - On your left, set up a plate, shallow bowl or tray with about 1 cup flour for every pound of fish and mix in 1/2 teaspoon fine sea salt and 1/4 teaspoon freshly ground black pepper and a dash of cayenne pepper, if you like.
 (If you're left-handed, start from the right and go left.)